UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

     - Rehearse creating a script
     - Try to import a Python package
-    - Observe errors when a package is absent
+    - Observe errors when a package is absent, due to a module not being loaded

 Read the following sections of
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):